ClockworkEJD/aresmush/plugins/powers/help/en/powers.md

 You can set powers with their descriptions on your character.

-`powers <name>` - Lists traits for a character.
+`powers <name>` - Lists powers for a character.
 `powers/set <title>=<description>` - Sets a power.
 `powers/rem <title>` - Removes a power.

-Admins with the `manage_apps` permission can set other peoples' traits:
+Admins with the `manage_apps` permission can set other peoples' powers:

 `powers/rem <name>=<title>`
 `powers/set <name>=<title>/<description>`